CS 238 Homepage

 In addition, material from my old slides will be added from time to time to provide coverage on more sophisticated algorithms in computational biology.

 You should check the Topics of Presentation and let me know your preferences (topics and presentation time slots) as early as possible.
 The presentations will begin on May 21 and run through the final exam day (Monday, June 10, 8-11am).
-Here is the final presentation schedule.
+Here is the Final Presentation Schedule.

 Please subscribe to the CS 238 class mailing list ASAP.
 Make sure you turn off the "batch mode".